Large family home with gazebo under a blue sky.

 Seller Concessions

 Seller concessions are ways you can help the buyer with closing costs.
-In a buyer’s market, seller concessions are more common.
-In today’s hot market, buyers will likely be on the hook for the following:
+Depending on the state of the market, seller concessions can include the following:

 • Title insurance for issues surrounding ownership, liens and incorrect municipal records